tsontheimer1/g100-restaurants-during-covid/README.md

 8) a bar graph for the top 10 cities;
 9) a bar graph of the top 20 states per capita for loan amount;
 10) a bar graph of the top 10 cities per capita for loan amount;
-11) a heatmap graph for NAICS code industry classification across the top 10 states for the Current Loan Amounts:
+11) a heatmap graph for NAICS code industry classification across the top 10 states for the Current Loan Amounts;
+12) a heatmap graph for NAICS code industry classification across the top 10 cities for the Current Loan Amounts;
-12) a map of loan amounts per state:
+13) a map of loan amounts per state;
+14) a map of loan amounts across New York State at the county level;
-13) and a map of loan amounts across the zips.
+15) and a map of loan amounts across the zips.

 #The SBA data for this analysis is from May 2, 2021, 9:30 PM (UTC-04:00)
 #It can be downloaded at https://data.sba.gov/dataset/ppp-foia.
 #All 12 avaiable CSV files will be used.

+As a researcher, my key takeaways and remaining questions are:
+1) there is a huge range of loan size—who received the big money?
+2) At first glance demographic data seems equitable but further analysis is necessary to confirm this.
+It could be overlaid with detailed ownership data.
+3) NAICS Codes may not be the best classification system to understand the complexity of food.
+Cafeterias are an example; it is my belief that buffets and COVID-19 intense impact on them likely drove this number up.
+4) I found per capita funding to be surprising.
+Chicago was a big recipient.
+5) Remaining questions for me include: How will rural restaurants fare?
+Did this protect jobs on payroll?
+Are there richer ways to analyze restaurants?
+How did geographically specific COVID restrictions impact the performance, profitability, and outcomes of these restaurants.

+Thanks for checking out my project!
+Cheers!